danvalero/AzureOSSDBLabs/PostgreSQL Performance Basics/Indexing 101/readme.md

 	Notice that the execution plan is exactly the same.

 	**IMPORTANT:** Using wildcards make an index on the column not usable.
-This is different to other DBMS like SQL Server where other optimizations exists (See [https://github.com/danvalero/SQLServer/tree/main/SQL%20Server%20Indexing%20101](https://github.com/danvalero/SQLServer/tree/main/SQL%20Server%20Indexing%20101) for more details)
+This is different to other DBMS like SQL Server where other optimizations exists.
+See [SQL Serve Indexing 101](https://github.com/danvalero/SQLServer/tree/main/SQL%20Server%20Indexing%20101) for more details)

 	For demo purposes, let's delete the index on *first_name*